leeweiming3/tp/docs/UserGuide.md

 Format: `delete_tag INDEX [t/TAG]…​`

-* At least one tag must be provided
+* At least one tag must be provided.
-* The specified tag(s) must be in the candidate's list of tags
+* The specified tag(s) must be in the candidate's list of tags.

 Example:
 * `delete_tag 1 t/Exceptional work t/IMO gold`